marco262/my_wiki/data/dnd/general/backgrounds.md

 ## Equipment

 Each background provides a package of starting equipment.
-If you use the [[[equipment:starting-equipment|optional rule to spend coin on gear]]], you do not receive the starting equipment from your background.
+If you use the [[[general:Equipment#starting-equipment|optional rule to spend coin on gear]]], you do not receive the starting equipment from your background.

 ## Suggested Characteristics